backstage-technical-services/website/contributing.md

     ```sh
     $ git clone https://github.com/backstagetechnicalservices/website.git
     ```

-2. Install the dependencies
+2. Switch to the development branch

     ```sh
+    $ git checkout v4.0-dev
+    ```

+3. Install the dependencies

+    ```sh
     $ composer install
     ```
-3. Install Laravel Mix
+4. Install Laravel Mix

     ```sh
     $ npm install
     ```
-4. Create the environment file
+5. Create the environment file

     ```sh
     $ php -r "copy('.env.example', '.env');"
     ```
-5. Populate the environment file
+6. Populate the environment file

     ```sh
     $ php artisan key:generate
     ```
     > You will need to manually provide the other values; speak to one of the development team

-6. Set up the database
+7. Set up the database

     ```sh
     $ php artisan migrate
     ```
-7. Populate the database
+8. Populate the database

     > Speak to one of the development team to get a copy of the most recent database backup.